MarRac15/julia_binding/README.md

 # Binding Julia with C++, Fortran and Java
 >This project explores the possible use cases for Julia in the Euro Fusion Project.
 It aims to show how well Julia integrates with native code (e.g. C++, Fortran) and how well Julia integrates with Java.

-This is the result of my research - I will show you everything you need to know in order to run my test programs, tell you about some reocurring errors and show how to avoid them.
+>This is the result of my research - I will show you everything you need to know in order to run my test programs, tell you about some reocurring errors and show how to avoid them.

+<br></br>
 # 1) First, let's take a look at my Dockerfile where the whole setup takes place:
 ## Dockerfile analysis
 * [Packages and compilers](#package-installation)